samanthavivonia/portfolio/BACKGROUND.md

 Based on this, we can see that the image doesn't scroll with the page, fills the entire available area, and is centered in the available area.
 With that, let's get started!
 This final section will not require any new HTML, so let's dive in to the necessary CSS:

-# <div align="center">Portfolio Page Background CSS</div>
+# Portfolio Page Background CSS

-To apply this background image, there will need to be a CSS rule for the `body` element.
+To apply this background image, there will need to be a CSS rule-set for the `body` element.
 Rather than add the rule to the bottom of the `style.css` document we've created thus far, however, let's ensure that the CSS is well organized.
-Rather than a CSS rule targeting all elements with a **class**, there has only been one CSS rule previously written by us that is targeting an element's **type**.
+Rather than a CSS rule-set targeting all elements with a **class**, there has only been one CSS rule-set previously written by us that is targeting an element's **type**.
 To keep things organized, this new rule should be added below that **element type** selector created previously, which was for the `html` element.

-1. In your `style.css` document, create a new CSS rule ___directly below the existing CSS rule for the___ `html` ___element___.
-This new CSS rule should be targeting the `body` element.
+1. In your `style.css` document, create a new CSS rule-set ___directly below the existing CSS rule-set for the___ `html` ___element___.
+This new CSS rule-set should be targeting the `body` element.
-1. In the CSS rule you created in the step above, add a `margin` property with a value of `0`.
+1. In the CSS rule-set you created in the step above, add a `margin` property with a value of `0`.
     - The body element has an `8px` margin by default.
 This margin should be removed so that the background image does not have a margin pulling it away from the edges of the page.
 1. Below the above property, add a [`background-image`](https://www.w3schools.com/cssref/pr_background-image.asp) property with a value of `url(assets/motherboard-wallpaper.jpg)`.
     - This will apply the background image to the container.